RLC circuit: Resonance

 Resonance occurs because energy for this situation is stored in two different ways: in an electric field as the capacitor is charged and in a magnetic field as current flows through the inductor.
 Energy can be transferred from one to the other within the circuit and this can be oscillatory.
 A mechanical analogy is a weight suspended on a spring which will oscillate up and down when released.
 This is no passing metaphor; a weight on a spring is described by exactly the same second order differential equation as an RLC circuit and for all the properties of the one system there will be found an analogous property of the other.
 The mechanical property answering to the resistor in the circuit is friction in the spring–weight system.
 Friction will slowly bring any oscillation to a halt if there is no external force driving it.
 Likewise, the resistance in an RLC circuit will "damp" the oscillation, diminishing it with time if there is no driving AC power source in the circuit.

-The resonance frequency is defined as the frequency at which the impedance of the circuit is at a minimum.
+The resonant frequency is defined as the frequency at which the impedance of the circuit is at a minimum.
 Equivalently, it can be defined as the frequency at which the impedance is purely real (that is, purely resistive).
-This occurs because the impedances of the inductor and capacitor at resonance are equal but of opposite sign and cancel out.
+This occurs because the impedances of the inductor and capacitor at resonant frequency are equal but of opposite sign and cancel out.
 Circuits where L and C are in parallel rather than series actually have a maximum impedance rather than a minimum impedance.
-For this reason they are often described as antiresonators; it is still usual, however, to name the frequency at which this occurs as the resonance frequency.
+For this reason they are often described as antiresonators; it is still usual, however, to name the frequency at which this occurs as the resonant frequency.